amit17133129/Kubernetes-Series/NodeSelector/README.md

 By this you will see that `mypod` will launching in the `k8sslave1` (**first node**) where as `mypod1` will be launching in `k8sslave2` (**second node**).

-Here its detailed implementation of the NodeSlector. you click on node slector image to watch the video of it.
+Here is the detailed implementation of the NodeSlector. you click on node slector image to watch the video of it.
+Like it if had liked this way of representing the content.

 <p align="center">
   <img width="1000" height="550" src="https://github.com/amit17133129/Kubernetes-Series/blob/main/Namespaces&Contexts/Images/node_selector.gif?raw=true">